dianamoreira/thefuck/ArchSW-docs/REPORT.md

 ### Logical View

 This view is designed to address the end user's concerns regarding the system's insurance of their functional requirements.
 As such, it provides a basis for understanding the structure and organization of the overall system.
 The end result should be a mapping of the functionality in components that provide that functionality.
+For this system, we'll use the [component diagram](http://agilemodeling.com/artifacts/componentDiagram.htm) below:

 ![LogicalDiagram](/ArchSW-docs/Diagrams/logical.png)